 - If you plan on going the 13th of the month between May and October, especially in 2017, prepare for large crowds and plan ahead.

-- Bring bottles so you can take home some of the holy water.
+- Bring bottles so you can take home some of the Fatima holy water.

 We are happy to co-host the Weekly Postcard Linkup.
 Everyone is invited to join us and share their travel blog posts here beginning at 12 p.m.
 (PST) / 8 p.m.
 (GMT) Friday, May 5th.
-If you would like a reminder email when the linkup opens, you can sign up to get one here.
+You can check out some of the great posts from the last linkup here.